OpenStackOnRaPi/ostackinstall/README.md

 #### 7.ii.a Provider network dedicated to a tenant

-To run this experiment, first create a new regular project and a regular user if they are not already present in your OpenStack (the project/user admin is not a very good match for what we are going to do).
+Before you run this experiment, first create a new regular project and a new regular user if such regular project/user are not already present in your OpenStack (the project/user admin is not a very good match for what we are going to do).
+Then assign this new project to the new user.
 This is an easy task, and we do not describe it here.
-Please, check offcial OpenStack guides for details.
+You can try this from the OpenStack dashboard where the procedure is quite intuitive.
+Or check the offcial OpenStack guides for details.

 You have to connect to OpenStack using OpenStack command line tool as admin (source appropriate rc file).